-- (1) Design Exceptions for elements other than Design Loading Structural Capacity. - (2) Design Variations involving the use of fencing around stormwater management facilities. - (3) Authority for approval of Design Exceptions and Design Variations on Florida Turnpike facilities has been delegated to the Turnpike Design Engineer by the State Roadway Design Engineer. - (4) Design Exceptions or Variations involving lateral offsets or vertical clearances for railroads not meeting the requirements of Rule 14-57 F.A.C. or the clearance criteria for the South Florida Rail Corridor (Topic No. 000-725-003 South Florida Rail Corridor Clearance Policy for 25 KV service).
+- (1) Design Exceptions for elements other than Design Loading Structural Capacity. - (2) Design Variations involving the use of fencing around stormwater management facilities. - (3) Design Exceptions or Variations involving lateral offsets or vertical clearances for railroads not meeting the requirements of Rule 14-57 F.A.C. or the clearance criteria for the South Florida Rail Corridor (Topic No. 000-725-003 South Florida Rail Corridor Clearance Policy for 25 KV service).